-The Board acknowledges its responsibility in maintaining sound and effective internal control and risk management systems in order to safeguard the Group's assets and shareholders' interests, and reviewing the effectiveness of the Company's internal control and risk management systems at least annually so as to ensure that internal control and risk management systems in place are adequate and cover all material controls, including financial, operational and compliance controls.
+The Board acknowledges its responsibility in maintaining sound and effective internal control and risk management systems in order to safeguard the Group's assets and shareholders' interests, and reviewing the effectiveness of the Company's internal control and risk management systems at least annually so as to ensure that internal control and risk management systems at least annually so as to ensure that internal control and risk management systems at least annually so as to ensure that internal control and risk management systems of the Company's including financial, operational and compliance controls.
 The internal control and risk management systems of the Company are designed to manage rather than eliminate the risk of failure to achieve business objectives of the Group, and can only provide reasonable and not absolute assurance against material misstatement or loss.